Microlearning Videos: 5 Tips to Create Engaging Snippets

 Given the short attention spans of learners today and the need to access information at the point of need, organizations are using microlearning to offer training nuggets accessible across multiple devices.
-Microlearning is not always in the form of a traditional e-learning course.
+Microlearning is not always in the form of a traditional eLearning course.
 It can be in multiple formats – videos, podcasts, infographics, blogs, games – not more than 5 minutes long.
 Of these, video is the most common format.
 Creating a microlearning video, however, is not like creating any other learning video.
-Here are 5 tips to create engaging microlearning videos:
+There’s much more that goes into it.
+Read on to explore a few tips.

 1. Create a storyboard first